galmeida9/Software-Architecture-20-21/as-report.md

 ### 2.3 Tests

 To test scalability we used the [Quiz answering with code](backend/jmeter/answer/quiz-answer-with-code.jmx) test from performance, just adapting it to call the correct micro services.
-In this tests we just use one instance of each micro service.
+In this tests we just use one instance of each microservice.

 Same as first performance test for 1000 students with thinking time
 ![1000 Students at the same time](report-resources/scalability-2-microservices-1000-rt.png)